Introduction to Toronto

 For tips on finding the perfect place, deciphering rental ads and various legal matters, check out Finding Accommodation in Canada!

-Where to stay in Toronto
+Where to stay: Overview of a few popular neighbourhoods in Toronto

-Toronto is made up of a patchwork of neighbourhoods, each with a distinct atmosphere and many featuring a specific community—Chinatown, Little Italy, Koreatown, etc.
+Toronto is made up of a patchwork of neighbourhoods, each with a distinct atmosphere and many featuring a specific community—Chinatown, Little Italy, Koreatown, etc. All of the central neighbourhoods offer a mix of stores, businesses, activities, etc., so it’s really a matter of personal choice when deciding where to live.

-The best way to find your favourite spot is to explore the city on foot.
-All of the central neighbourhoods offer a mix of stores, businesses, activities, etc., so it’s really a matter of choice.
+The best way to find your favourite spot is to explore the city on foot, visiting the neighbourhoods to see which ones you like and don’t like.

-Hostels for short-term stays
+Hostels (for short-term stays)

 Shared housing

-Sharing an apartment or a house with one or several roommates is a great option for Working Holiday makers—rent is cheaper, it’s a good way to meet people and it’s generally easier to move out when you’re ready to move on.
+Sharing an apartment or a house with one or several roommates is a great option for working holiday makers—rent is cheaper, it’s a good way to meet people, and it’s generally easier to move out when you’re ready to move on.

 As in most big cities around the world, Toronto is currently facing a housing crisis and rent has been pushed to new heights after the pandemic.
 Basically, rental units are scarce and expensive.